-Climate change in Tibetan Plateau impacts livelihoods: Report
+Climate Change In Tibetan Plateau Impacts Livelihoods: Report

-New Delhi, Oct 12 (IANS) In the run up to the Glasgow climate talks (COP26) and the ongoing UN biodiversity summit, a new report on Tuesday blamed China, the world's biggest maker and user of coal, cement and steel, for climate change across the Tibetan Plateau, the world's 'third pole'.
+New Delhi: In the run up to the Glasgow climate talks (COP26) and the ongoing UN biodiversity summit, a new report on Tuesday blamed China, the world's biggest maker and user of coal, cement and steel, for climate change across the Tibetan Plateau, the world's 'third pole'.

 It says climate change greatly impacts livelihoods, even though customary modes of production generate very little of the emissions that cause climate change.